go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ### The Hook and Serv "GitLoggers"

 These are less well defined loggers.
-Essentially this should only be used within Gitea's subsystems and cannot be configured at present.
+Essentially these should only be used within Gitea's subsystems and cannot be configured at present.

 They will write log files in: